uptane/pures/pure2.md

     4. It is not necessary to check whether the Snapshot metadata file from the Image repository is expired.
 Image repository snapshot metadata often has shorter expiry times than is desirable for offline updates, so this safeguard against freeze attacks SHOULD be skipped in most cases.

 8. Check if updated Image repository Targets metadata is available in the well-known location.
-For each targets metadata file listed in the Image repository Snapshot metadata:
+For each Targets metadata file listed in the Image repository Snapshot metadata:

-    1. Load the targets metadata file.
-If a version of this targets metadata file already exists on the device, check if the version number of the existing file is equal to or greater than the one found in the well-known location.
+    1. Load the Targets metadata file.
+If a version of this Targets metadata file already exists on the device, check if the version number of the existing file is equal to or greater than the one found in the well-known location.
 If it is, continue to the next listed Targets metadata file.
 (Or to step 9 if this is the last metadata file listed.)

     2. Check that the version number of this Targets metadata file matches the version number listed in the latest Snapshot metadata.
 If the version number does not match, discard it, abort the update cycle, and log the failure.